panjan/vcr_presentation/vcr_presentation.md

 ## Solution Attempt #1

-- we tried running unit tests with every PR and integration tests only once a day
+- running unit tests with every PR and integration tests only once a day
 - too many bugs getting to the develop branch
 - we would learn about our bugs the next day (after switching context)

-## Solution
+## The Solution

 > With VCR, the same test suite finishes in under 5 minutes.
 That's 88% faster!
 ![fast build](fast_build.png)

-## Our VCR Setup
+## VCR Setup

-- checking HTTP method and URI (not body)
-- matchers for nondeterministic URIs
 - live tests [running every day](https://travis-ci.org/gooddata/gooddata-ruby/builds/520872126)

 # Problems